torvalds/linux/Documentation/trace/coresight/panic.rst

    itself.
 Persistent RAM is not a requirement in this case.

-5. For platforms that supports persistent RAM, trace data can be dumped using the coresight sysfs interface in the subsequent Linux boot.
+5. For platforms that supports persistent RAM, trace data can be dumped using the coresight sysfs interface in the subsequent GNU/Linux boot.
    Crashdump kernel is not a requirement in this case.
 Persistent RAM ensures that trace data is intact across reboot.